Revive-System/Revive-System-Alpha/README.md

 Please use our [Issue Tracker](https://github.com/HelionGaming/Revive-System/issues/new/choose) to report a bug, propose a feature, or suggest changes to the existing ones.

 ## License
-This mission is licensed under the Arma Public License Share Alike ([APL-SA](https://github.com/HelionGaming/Revive-System/blob/main/LICENSE.md)).
+This mod is licensed under the Arma Public License Share Alike ([APL-SA](https://github.com/HelionGaming/Revive-System/blob/main/LICENSE.md)).